Dollyovo/GRAND-MATLAB/README.md

 Guessing Random Additive Noise Decoding (GRAND)

-Non-parallelized MATLAB implementations of: GRAND (hard detection); basic ORBGRAND (soft detection); 1-line ORBGRAND (soft detection).

 Subject to license:
 "GRAND Codebase Non-Commercial Academic Research Use License 021722.pdf"

+Non-parallelized MATLAB implementations of: GRAND (hard detection); basic ORBGRAND (soft detection); 1-line ORBGRAND (soft detection).

+Simulation is setup and run with GRAND_Code/driver_GRAND.m

+Sample output is in RESULTS, and sample plots from those results can be made with MAKE_FIGS/driver_sample_figs.m

-For an [n,k] code, where k information bits become n coded bits, GRAND algorithms accurately and efficiently decode codes where n-k is moderate.
-This MATLAB implementation is solely intended to be instructive and highly-parallelised implementations are possible.
+Note that for an [n,k] code, where k information bits become n coded bits, GRAND algorithms accurately and efficiently decode codes where n-k is moderate.
+This MATLAB implementation is solely intended to be instructive and is not parallelised, even though highly-parallelised implementations are possible.
-As a result, obtaining the full performance a code with n-k>16 will be time-consuming with the present implementation.
+As a result, obtaining the full performance of a code with n-k>16 may prove time-consuming with the present implementation.

 The following should be cited in association with results from this code.